- Develop an understanding of how Jewish people all over the world celebrate

 - Did the children understand and follow the rules of the game?

 - Did the children play cooperatively in their groups?

 - Were the children engaged and on task the entire time?

 - How might I do this lesson differently next time?

-Observe how children follow the rules of the game and count.
+Observe how children follow the rules of the game and count the pennies.